01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 19 / 68

-19) Which individual is at higher risk of drink spiking?
+19) Which of the following is NOT a typical method of drink spiking?

 20 / 68